Planning your pension when you have cancer

 If you get sick pay during a period off work, you could continue to build up your company pension as normal, but this is not always the case.
 If you’re off work for a prolonged period, your pension may stop building up completely.

 If you take time off for caring responsibilities, your pension will be unaffected if you’re using up your holiday allowance.
 Beyond that, your pension may be affected.

-If you cut back your hours and this means your pay is less, this is likely to reduce the pension you’re building up.
+If you cut back your hours and this means you’re paid less, this is likely to reduce the workplace pension you’re building up.

 Back to top

-Under government rules, the earliest you can normally start drawing a pension from an occupational scheme is age 55.
-But you can start your pension earlier than this if you’re no longer able to work because of ill health.
+Under government rules, the earliest you can normally start drawing a pension from a workplace scheme is age 55.
+But you can often start your pension earlier than this if you’re no longer able to work because of ill health.

 You can usually take part of the proceeds of your pension scheme as a tax-free lump sum.
-If you have a reduced life expectancy, some schemes can increase the lump sum further and reduce the pension payments.
+If you have a life expectancy of less than 12 months, some defined benefit schemes will award you a larger lump sum.

 Impaired-life and enhanced annuities